sematext/docs/docs/monitoring/tag-support.md

 title: Tag Support
-description: Asssign metadata to host/server/container with custom tags and create more useful dashboards and alerts for your AWS, Docker, Node.js and other applications, hosts and containers
+description: Assign metadata to host/server/container with custom tags and create more useful dashboards and alerts for your AWS, Docker, Node.js and other applications, hosts and containers

 ## What's a Tag?